ahilbers/renewable_test_PSMs/documentation/README.md

 - `baseload_ramping`:
   - `False`: baseload generation can change at any rate
   - `True`: baseload generation can ramp up or down at most 20% of its installed capacity per hour
+- `allow_unmet`:
+  - `False`: all demand must be met
+  - `True`: some demand may be left unmet, with a cost equal to the "value of lost load"

 The models may be customised further by editing the model-defining files:
 - Costs associted with each generation & transmission technologies: `models/{MODEL_NAME}/techs.yaml`.